 Interview 12-15 people per user segment.
 You may even be able to go as low as 6-8 participants to find broad themes.

-Interviews can be conducted in person (home, work, coffee shop), by phone, or video chat.
+In-depth interviews (IDIs) can be conducted in person (home, work, coffee shop), by phone, or video chat.

 4. Workshop / Focus Group